tomhrr/dale/doc/all.md

 supported without requiring macro users to also provide the number of arguments/forms being passed to the macro.
 Varargs macros otherwise operate in the same way as varargs functions.

-Aside from these, each of the [introspection](#introspection) functions takes a macro context as its first argument.

 ### Examples